-Profiles of the Directors and their respective designations and roles are set out on pages 14 to 21 of this Annual Report.
+Profiles of the Directors and their respective designations and roles are set out on pages 13 to 19 of this Annual Report.
 Key information on Directors is also available on the Company's website.

 The Board, taking into account the views of the NC, assesses annually (and additionally as and when circumstances require) the independence of each Director, taking into consideration the relevant relationships and circumstances, including those specified in the Listing Manual, the Code and where relevant, the recommendations set out in the Practice Guidance accompanying the Code (Practice Guidance), that are relevant in the determination as to whether a Director is independent.
-A Director is considered independent if he/she has no relationship with the Company, its related corporations, its substantial shareholders or its officers that could interfere, or be reasonably perceived to interfere with the exercise of his/her independent business judgement in the best interests of the Company.
+Under the Code, a director is considered independent if he/she is independent in conduct, character and judgement, and has no relationship with the company, its related corporations, its substantial shareholders or its officers that could interfere, or be reasonably perceived to interfere, with the exercise of his/her independent business judgement in the best interests of the company2.

-The Company follows a rigorous process to evaluate the independence of the Directors who it considers as independent.
+The Company follows a rigorous process to evaluate the independence of the Directors whom it considers as independent.
 As part of the process:

-- (a) such Director provides information of his or her business interests and confirms, on an annual basis, that there are no relationships which interfere with the exercise of his or her independent business judgement with a view to the best interests of the Company; such information is then reviewed by the NC.
-In this regard, all such Directors have in their respective declarations confirmed that they do not have any relationships with the Company, its related corporations, its substantial shareholders or its officers that could interfere, or be reasonably perceived to interfere, with the exercise of their independent business judgement with a view to the best interests of the Company; and - (b) the NC also reflects on the respective Directors' conduct and contributions at Board and Board Committee meetings, in particular, whether the relevant Director has exercised independent judgement in discharging his or her duties and responsibilities.
+- (a) each such Director provides information of his or her business interests and confirms, on an annual basis, that there are no relationships which interfere with the exercise of his or her independent business judgement with a view to the best interests of the Company; such information is then reviewed by the NC.
+In this regard, all such Directors have in their respective declarations confirmed that they do not have any relationships with the Company, its related corporations, its substantial shareholders or its officers that could interfere, or be reasonably perceived to interfere, with the exercise of their independent business judgement with a view to the best interests of the Company; and - (b) the NC also gives consideration to the respective Directors' conduct and contributions at Board and Board Committee meetings, in particular, whether the relevant Director has exercised independent judgement in discharging his or her duties and responsibilities.